Skip to main content

 Human subject participants should consult with their tax advisor regarding reporting requirements.

-Compensation to human subjects who are UCSD employees is subject to the procedures and payment will be reported on Form W-2.
+Compensation to human subjects who are UC employees will also be subject to 1099 reporting if paid $600 or more in a calendar year and will be reported on tax form 1099-MISC.

 Non-Resident Alien

-All Non-Resident Aliens receiving payments of any amount should be paid via direct payment through MyPayments.
+All Non-Resident Aliens receiving payments of any amount should be paid via direct payment through Oracle using the non-PO payment request form within Services & Support.
 Non-resident aliens receiving compensation are required to complete a GLACIER record prior to receiving payment as federal and state tax withholdings apply.
+If an account in Oracle does not exist then you will need to submit a new payee request in PaymentWorks to start the registration and Glacier process.

 Compensation in Confidential Studies